Darnethal0z/Anweddol-server/docs/source/developer_section/api_references/core/server.md

 _Provided parameters_ :

+- `ex_class` : The exception class
-- `traceback` : The exception traceback
+- `traceback` : The full traceback of the exception as a string
 - (optional) `client_instance` : The `ClientInstance` instance representing the affiliated client

 _Affiliated constant_ : `EVENT_RUNTIME_ERROR`